UzumakiKurama/Interview-Preparation/React/LifeCycle Methods/Mounting.md

 # Mounting
-Component has mounted means that now user can see it on screen.
+When a component first appeard on the screen, it is known as mounting.
+This is when React creates this component's instance for the first time, initializes its state, runs its hooks, and appends elements to the DOM.
+The end result - we see whatever we render in this component on the screen.

 Below lifecycles are called in following order during the mounting phase :-

  ## Constructor
 It's feature of class based components, and not something special that react provides.
 You use it to initialize the component's state and bind methods to the component's instance